versusvirus-detect-the-undetected/dtu/README.md

 # Covid19Clue API message specification - DTU (detect the undetected)

-A application programming interface (API) message specification for covid19 diagnostic data.
+An application programming interface (API) message specification for covid19 diagnostic data.
 Enables to re-connect all kinds of disparate third-party covid19 apps safely and securely, to exchange pseudonymous diagnostic profile data.
 Moreover, this message API specification defines also the messages allowing to officially authorize and authenticate a wide range of re-connected covid19 apps as trusted apps.
 This can  be achieved by national and international official public health organizations such as e.g. the Swiss Federal Public Health Office or the World Health Organization.

 The specified Covid19Clue API messages are in a JSON-like format, with comments and example data, thus cannot be used in code without modification - they serve for specification purposes only.
 For use in a large-scale messaging system, they must be adapted.